Axelrod-Python/Axelrod/README.md

 As you can see: the 'tit for tat' strategy has not won in this instance, that is mainly because more strategies are needed to get anywhere near Axelrod's tournament.

-You can see the results from the latest run of the tournament here with the cheating strategies:
+You can see the results from the latest run of the tournament here with the cheating strategies (which manipulate/read what the opponent does):

 ![](all_results.png)